London Bridge and Borough Market incident support

-Get support, information and advice if you've been affected by the events in London Bridge and Borough Market
+Get support, information and advice if you are affected by the events in London Bridge and Borough Market in 2017

 Many people can be affected by traumatic events; and supporting survivors of, and people bereaved through terrorism, is vital.
-It can be in the days, weeks or even months afterwards the emotional impact of witnessing or being affected by a terrorist incident can be felt.
+It can be in the days, weeks, months and years afterwards that the emotional impact of witnessing or being affected by a terrorist incident can be felt.

-If you've been affected by the recent terrorist attacks in London Bridge and Borough Market there are a number of support services that can help you:
+As we approach the second anniversary, it you are affected by the terrorist attacks in London Bridge and Borough Market in 2017 there are a number of support services that can help you.